 Talking is sometimes the only thing that can make the anger go away.
 You may want to talk to your soon-to-be ex-spouse.
 Do so carefully.
 An attorney may advise you to avoid speaking to the other party until after the divorce proceeding.
 Listen to your legal counsel and only have the conversation when the time is right.
 Keep a level head if you do decide to talk things out.
 Use the above tips during your conversation.

 Need insight from an experienced Minnesota divorce lawyer?
-Call our team for a free consultation at 763-323-6555.
+Call our team to schedule a confidential consultation at (763) 783-5146.